andytudhope/conditional-token-docs/source/tutorials/index.md

 2. how different bets and conditions will yield different returns,
 3. how markets can be resolved and winners paid out.

 If you have made it this far, congratulations!
-Please submit a PR to the repo, or get in contact with us to continue contributing to a Multi Token future where we can collectively pursue the most optimal predictions about how a better, more open, liquid and fair society might actually function.
+Please submit a PR to the repo, or get in contact with us to continue contributing to a future where we can collectively pursue the most optimal predictions about how a better, more open, liquid and fair society might actually function.